DMC DeLorean: Engine and drivetrain

-The DeLorean's engine is a 2.85 L single overhead camshaft Peugeot-Renault-Volvo (PRV) V6 engine.
+The DeLorean's engine is a 2849 cc single overhead camshaft (PRV) V6 engine.
 The catalyst-equipped PRV engine in the DeLorean engine is derated to 130 hp at 5,500 rpm and torque of 153 lbft at 2,750 rpm.
 A handful of DeLoreans that stayed in Europe were allowed to keep their 154 hp rating.
 These PRVs were a development of the 2.7-litre V6 used in the Renault 30 that were designed and built under special contract with the DeLorean Motor Company.

-This engine has a 90-degree layout with a light-alloy block with cast iron cylinder liners and light-alloy heads with cross-flow hemi-chambers.
+This engine has a 90° layout with a light-alloy block with cast-iron cylinder liners and light-alloy heads with crossflow cylinder heads and hemispherical combustion chambers.
 It is cooled by a front-mounted radiator with twin-thermostatically controlled electric cooling fans.
 The engine has a 91 mm bore and 73 mm stroke, a compression ratio of 8.8:1 and is fitted with a Bosch K-Jetronic fuel injection system.

 Two transmissions were available for the DeLorean: a 5-speed manual and a 3-speed automatic, both with a final drive ratio of 3.44:1.

 Suspension and wheels

 The DeLorean has a four-wheel independent suspension with coil springs, and telescopic shock absorbers.
 The front suspension uses double wishbones, while the rear is a multi-link setup.
+The DeLorean is a rear-engine vehicle with a 35%–65% front–rear weight distribution.